Generic injectivity of the X-ray transform: Introduction

 where $\sigma_{B}(x_0,\xi_0) \in \End(\otimes^2_S T^*_{x_0}M)$ denotes the principal symbol of $B$.
 In order to conclude, it is therefore sufficient to contradict the previous equality.
 This problem turns out to be of \emph{purely algebraic nature} and relies on the representation theory of $\mathrm{SO}(n)$ via spherical harmonics, which is treated in the preliminary section \S\ref{section:spherical}.
 We also point out that the operator $B$ is \emph{a priori} not elliptic (see Remark \ref{remark:elliptic}), which prevents us from proving that, at least locally, there is only a finite-dimensional submanifold of isometry classes with non-injective X-ray transform.

 The main technical ingredients are recalled in \S\ref{section:technical} but we assume that the reader is familiar with the basics of microlocal analysis.
-The proof of the genericity in the connection case is developed in \S\ref{section:genericity-connection} and the metric case is handled in \S\ref{section:genericity-metric}.
+The proof of the genericity in the connection case is developed in \S\ref{section:genericity-connection} (with applications to the tensor tomography question for connections in Corollary \ref{corollary:above}) and the metric case is handled in \S\ref{section:genericity-metric}.
+Applications of our theorems to generic injectivity of the $X$-ray transform on manifolds with boundary can be found in \S \ref{sec:boundary}.

-To conclude, let us mention that the approach initiated in \cite{Cekic-Lefeuvre-20} and developed in the present paper to study generic properties of elliptic pseudodifferential operators seems new.
+To conclude, let us mention that the approach initiated in \cite{Cekic-Lefeuvre-20} and developed in the present paper to study generic properties of elliptic pseudodifferential operators seems new (here by generic properties we mean for instance the simplicity of the spectrum, non-degeneracy of nodal sets of eigenfunctions, and so on).
 It is at least very different from the historical approach of Uhlenbeck \cite{Uhlenbeck-76} and others. \\

-\textbf{Acknowledgement:} M.C. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967).
+\textbf{Acknowledgement:} M.C. acknowledges the support of an Ambizione grant (project number 201806) from the Swiss National Science Foundation.
+During the course of writing the paper, he was also supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967).
 The authors are grateful to Colin Guillarmou and Gabriel Paternain for their encouragement.
+They also warmly thank the anonymous referees for their valuable feedback that improved this manuscript.